giovannicalo/react-view/readme.md

 The `View` component is meant as the fundamental building block of every application that uses it.

-By default, it renders a `div` element which behaves similarly to [React Native](https://github.com/facebook/react-native)'s homonymous component and has no special props of its own.
+By default, it renders a `div` element which behaves similarly to [React Native](https://github.com/facebook/react-native)'s homonymous component.

-It can be styled with [Styled Components](https://github.com/styled-components/styled-components), which also allows it to render different elements using the `as` prop.
+It can be styled with [Styled Components](https://github.com/styled-components/styled-components).

+It supports a single special prop, `element`, of type `string`, which overrides the default `div` and makes it render the given HTML element instead, e.g. `<View element="input" />` will render an `input` element.
+All other props are passed down to the styled component and, through that, to the DOM.

 ### global.debugViews